 The federal model is consistent with the Ontario process for converting plans to Jointly Sponsored Pension Plans.
-Both processes try to deal with the problems of forcing existing pensioners into the new deal (“converting” their benefits involuntarily).
+Both processes try to deal with the problems of forcing existing employees and pensioners into the new deal (“converting” their benefits involuntarily).
 In Ontario, the check and balance is that pensioners and former members have a veto over any plan conversion negotiated between the employer and union, if one third of the pensioners as a group vote against the new deal.

 The federal model turns the Ontario system around by explicitly mandating individual consent.
 I think this aims for the highest degree of dignity to former plan members, recognizing more than a right to be heard in the process, rather, their consent.
 And it respects the autonomy of all stakeholders by creating space for co-sponsors finding themselves rubbing against fiduciary principles and potential conflicts of interest as they prepare new deals taking into account pensioners who they may not represent.

 Bill C-27 is a high-water mark in pension reform processes as it explicitly acknowledges that all stakeholders have interests and within that, pensioners at a minimum have a right to be individually heard in the process.
 For example, what does it mean if pensioners assert a seat at the table in changing over their plans?
 How would that look?
 The federal law tries to address this as it permits elected pensioners on the board of trustees.
 Not every plan will need this -- the law leaves the negotiation to the circumstances of each particular plan and their stakeholders.